Concerts

 VANESSA HOLROYD (flute) has studied with Robert Willoughby, Timothy Hutchins, Michael Parloff and Ransom Wilson.
 She received her undergraduate degree in Literature from Yale University in 1995, where she played principal flute with the Yale Symphony Orchestra and was the only flutist to win a prize at the 1992 Eastern Connecticut Symphony Young Artist Competition.
 While completing a Master’s degree in Flute Performance at McGill University in Montreal, she performed extensively with the McGill Contemporary Music Ensemble.
 Vanessa received an Artist Diploma from the Longy School of Music in Cambridge, MA in 2001, where she was a featured soloist in the Ibert Flute Concerto with the Longy Chamber Orchestra as winner of the 2000 Longy Concerto Competition.
 In August 2002, Vanessa was a top prize winner in the Young Artist Competition sponsored by the National Flute Association.
 Her awards included the prize for the “Best Performance” of Dan Welcher’s “Florestan’s Falcon,” a piece commissioned specifically for the competition.
 She has and continues to perform extensively throughout Boston and New England, frequently collaborating with pianist, Joy Cline Phinney.
 As a duo, Vanessa and Joy have presented concerts for the Westford Chamber Music Society and the Steinert & Son Concert Series, among others.
 Vanessa and Joy were featured artists in the 2002 Tillett Gardens “Arts Alive” festival in St. Thomas, U.S. V.I., and have been invited to perform on the 2005 Whim Historic House concert series in St. Croix, U.S. V.I.
 Vanessa has also performed frequently as a solo artist with the Rochester Chamber Music Society, in Rochester, VT.
 Vanessa is currently on the chamber music faculty for the Greater Boston Youth Symphony in addition to teaching her private studio.
 She is the founder and music coordinator for Anima, a collection of professional musicians created to provide entertainment for social and corporate events.

-Mr. Miller was born and raised in Pensacola, Florida, and attended the Florida State University, where he earned degrees in composition and clarinet performance.
+A native of Pensacola, Florida, Mr. Miller attended the Florida State University, where he earned degrees in composition and clarinet performance.
 He holds a master's degree in composition from Boston University.
 He has studied clarinet with Eugene Gonzalez, Fred Ormand, and Michael Webster, and composition with Harold Schiffman, Theodore Antoniou, Joyce Mekeel, and Robert Sirota.
-Mr. Miller appears as clarinet soloist on several recordings by the Zamir Chorale of Boston, and his compositions, arrangements and transcriptions for wind quintet have been performed and recorded by Arcadian Winds.
-He makes his home in West Bridgewater, Massachusetts.

 LAURA CARTER (horn) received her BM from East Carolina University in horn performance.
 She completed her MM at Boston University and is currently working towards her DMA under the tutelage of Eric Ruske.
 When not performing in school ensembles, Ms. Carter has performed with groups such as Arcadian Winds, ALEA III, the New Bedford Symphony and the Boston Modern Orchestra Project.
 Ms. Carter is especially interested in performing new music and takes advantage of working with composition students at Boston University and other universities in the area.